SeekND/Carlandoo/README.md

 Create a new token for your car.
 Name it as you see fit.

-Connect the esp8266 to your computer with a usb cable and load up the internetcarlando.ino code using arduino.
+Connect the esp8266 to your computer with a usb cable and load up the internetcarlando.ino code using Arduino IDE.
+If you don't know how to use Arduino IDE with ESP8266 please watch this short video: https://www.youtube.com/watch?v=OC9wYhv6juM
 Before uploading you will need to change a few settings.

 You will need to fill in your access point name (any accesspoints with spaces will NOT work)